monsterkodi/wxw/README.md

 ## Application

-The project contains also sources for an application that ...
+The project contains sources for an application that ...
 - provides a full-screen zoom similar to the ctrl-mousewheel experience on mac (Alt+Z)
 - positions windows on keyboard shortcuts similiar to divvy or magnet (Alt+Ctrl+[Up|Left...|1...4])
 - switches between applications similar to the cmd-tab switch on mac (Ctrl+Tab):